trampgeek/jobe/README.md

 and used as-is, but if not supplied or if an empty string is supplied, Jobe now calls a language-specific function to provide a filename from the sourcecode.
 [Usually this is just something generic like prog.cpp, prog.py etc]

+### Version 1.2.4

+Fixed issue with runguard that prevented use of pthreads library in C programs.

 Good luck!